 The opening of Midland Road station in 1894 sealed the fate of the big houses in the north of the district and by the 1920s barely a scrap of land in Leyton remained to be built upon.
 Heavy damage during the Blitz led to wholesale municipal reconstruction after the war, with the addition of tower blocks from 1961 onwards.

 Known in the past (especially the third quarter of the 20th century) for the manufacture of neckties, Leyton has also been home to the factories of Aquascutum and Thermos, but manufacturing has declined in favour of service industries over the last few decades.
 In 1991 Spitalfields market moved to a purpose-built 31-acre site off Ruckholt Road.
 New Spitalfields has the widest range of fruit, vegetables and flowers of any British wholesale market.

-In advance of the 2012 Olympics, the council made various environmental improvements in and around Leyton High Road.
-The most imaginative aspect of the project was the revamping of 21 shopfronts, while more than 150 residents successfully applied for grants of up to £1000 to spruce up the frontage areas of their homes.
+In advance of the 2012 Olympics, the council made various environmental improvements in and around High Road Leyton.
+The most imaginative aspect of the project was the revamping of 21 shopfronts, some of which are shown in the photo at the top, while more than 150 residents successfully applied for grants of up to £1000 to spruce up the frontage areas of their homes.